 (NCBI-index: 1.448911)

-For the Hawthorn Ermine (Paraswammerdamia nebulella), comparison with similar species was necessary to establish the correctness of the species.
-This moth is very similar to the Birch Ermine (Swammerdamia casiella), but the head of the Hawthorn Ermine is whiter, and halfway through the front wing a dark gray median band can be seen, which is less wide in the Birch Ermine and does not reach the leading edge.
-At the wing base near the leading edge, the Hawthorn Ermine has a row of black dots that are missing from the Birch Ermine.
-A genital examination is especially necessary in the case of less clearly marked specimens.
-The wingspan is 11-14mm and the flight period is in one generation from May to August.
+For the Hawthorn Ermine (Paraswammerdamia nebulella), a comparison with similar species was necessary to establish the correctness of the species.
+This moth is very similar to the Birch Ermine (Swammerdamia casiella).
+Still, the head of the Hawthorn Ermine is whiter, and halfway through the front wing, a dark grey median band can be seen, which is less broad in the Birch Ermine and does not reach the leading edge.
+At the wing base near the leading edge, the Hawthorn Ermine has a row of black dots missing from the Birch Ermine.
+A genital examination is essential in the case of less clearly marked specimens.
+The wingspan is 11-14mm, and the flight period is one generation from May to August.
 Host plant: Hawthorn.
 Dutch name: Meidoornduifmot.
-Frisian name:
+Frisian name: –

 Flying period: